dieb/django-scooby/README.rst

 - ``STATIC_URL`` and ``MEDIA_URL`` (just like Django)
 - Extra variables can be passed on the ``scooby.send()``

-With this in mind, we can write a simple email for our notification as follows.
+With this in mind, we write a simple email for our notification as follows.

 subject.txt: